mythaxis/mythaxis.github.io/content/issue-23/Alight.md

 The firefighter turned to give an order into her shoulder radio.
 And then Tress was in a swarm of face masks and latex gloves.
 And then the pain hit.

 -

+*Thanks for reading - but we'd love feedback!
+Let us know what you think of "Alight" on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/103848058202862).*